Ameyal

 Ameyal (from the Nahuatl word āmēyalli, meaning natural well or spring) is a brand of Mexican soft drink.
 It is also a brand of fruit sodas available only in Toluca, Cuernavaca, and Mexico D.F.
 Ameyal was formerly owned by Coordinación Industrial Mexicana (CIMSA), a Coca-Cola bottling company stationed in Toluca, Cuernavaca, and Mexico D.F.
 In 2008, Ameyal was acquired by The Coca-Cola Company.
 There was also a Club Soda version of Ameyal, but was acquired by Coca-Cola and renamed to Ciel Mineralizada.

+In 2024, Mexico's Federal Consumer Protection Agency (Profeco) found the company's bottle labelling did not comply with government requirements.
+The following year, the regulator endorsed Ameyal's Strawberry Kiwi flavored drink after performing a quality test on soft drinks on the Mexican market.